Miami Marsy’s Law Attorney for People Hurt During a Crime

 In 2008, Amendment 6, or Marsy’s Law, passed in Florida with 61% of the votes.
 Based on a 2008 California law named for Marsy Nicholas, a woman who was murdered by her ex-boyfriend in the early eighties, the Florida amendment removed constitutional language that limited victims’ rights if they interfere with the rights of the accused.
 Before the amendment, the accused’s rights prevailed when there was a conflict between an accused individual’s rights and the victim of a crime.

 Jared K. Newman is a Miami Marsy’s Law attorney for people hurt during a crime.
 Because of Florida’s Marsy’s Law, victims of crimes are granted legal protections.
 Our law office represents those injured through criminal conduct and works to ensure they are afforded all the protections under Amendment 6.
-Call South Florida Law, PLLC at (954) 932-7877 to review your legal rights if you were the victim of a crime.
+Call Newman Injury Law at 954-495-8500 to review your legal rights if you were the victim of a crime.

 What Are the Origins of Miami’s Marsy’s Law, or Amendment 6?